Breaking down Money Management for Couples

 Setting goals with your partner takes a healthy mix of commitment, communication and collaboration.
-Think about using one of your financial date nights as a starting point for goal setting.
 Listening to your partner talk about their dreams could open up an entirely new layer of intimacy for your relationship.

 After you watch the video, use the Money Management for Couples Worksheet to help you figure out what's best for you as a couple.

 Chapter 2: Defining financial goals

 - Consider the short, medium and long-term.
 Being in a relationship implies some form of longevity between you and your partner.
 With that as a baseline, think about how you plan to reach your individual and collective goals together — both short-term and long-term.

 - Consider account structure.
 Will shared checking and savings accounts work best for you, or should you weigh the pros and cons of separate accounts?